Special Issue: Experiencing Environments

 From the Editors

 We are very excited to share our second themed issue: “Experiencing Environments.”
 When drafting the CFP, the editorial board envisioned an issue centering on human experience in natural, built, or digital environments.
 Yet we’ve been stunned by the capacious range of submissions we’ve received exploring other kinds of ‘environments’—social, political, and even emotional, just to name a few.
 The issue covers a far richer and more wide-ranging array of perspectives than we could have imagined.
-We’ll be rolling out the issue in stages, so please check back in over the summer.
+We’ll be rolling out the issue in stages, so please check back periodically over the summer.
 Enjoy!

 —The Waves team